RustyKnight/AlamofireHttpEngine/README.md

 # AlamofireHttpEngine
-A implement of the HttpEngineCore using Alamofire
+A implementation of the HttpEngineCore using Alamofire